Super Constellation CF-TGE

 Being born - lovingly crafted and built - as only "airplane people" can understand.

-trusting passengers - safely - to far corners of the world.
+Flying trusting passengers - safely - to far corners of the world.

 Guided in the sure hands of her aircrews.